saschawald/saschawald.github.io/README.md

 **NEWS**:

-There is a fully funded PhD position to work with me on **Universal Aspects of Non-Equilibrium Quantum Dynamics**.
+Fully funded PhD position to work with me on **Universal Aspects of Non-Equilibrium Quantum Dynamics**.
 Please get in touch with me if you are interested.
 The advert can be found
 [here](https://www.coventry.ac.uk/research/research-opportunities/research-students/research-studentships/universality-in-non-equilibrium-quantum-systems/)

 Recent preprints:

 [arXiv:2211.01923](https://arxiv.org/abs/2211.01923)

 [arXiv:2301.09143](https://arxiv.org/abs/2301.09143)

 ---